2nd Civil Affairs Company

 Fort Bragg, N.C.

-immediately adjacent to the Parade Field
+immediately adjacent to the Meadows Field Parade Ground

 used for the